Hats-Protocol/hats-protocol/user_guide/user_guide.md

 # Mint a tophat
 Minting a tophat creates the root of a new Hats tree.
 Hats trees can be very large, very small, or even just a single hat — but they all start with a tophat.

-You can mint a tophat with the ` mintTopHat` function, which creates and mints a hat that is its own admin*, i.e. a "`topHat`.
+You can mint a tophat with the `mintTopHat` function, which creates and mints a hat that is its own admin*, i.e. a `topHat`.

 _*Note: New functionality is coming soon that will enable tophats and their associated trees to be linked and unlinked to other existing Hats trees, by changing the admin of a tophat._